WebAssembly/spec/document/core/binary/instructions.rst

 The only exception are :ref:`structured control instructions <binary-instr-control>`, which consist of several opcodes bracketing their nested instruction sequences.

 .. note::
-   Gaps in the byte code ranges encoding instructions are reserved for future extensions.
+   Gaps in the byte code ranges for encoding instructions are reserved for future extensions.

 .. index:: control instructions, structured control, label, block, branch, result type, label index, function index, type index, vector, polymorphism